thevilledev/aoc2024/README.md

 # Advent of Code 2024

 Haskell project for Advent of Code 2024.
+Some Python solutions included due to lack of time to implement them properly in Haskell.

 Solutions per day: